gadicc/meteor-messageformat/README.md

 For this pre-release, some info on the site is out of date, and all info in the READMEs will supercede info on the site (for now).

+## Support for Meteor <= 1.2.1 (End of Life)

+At some point later this year (2016), support for Meteor versions below 1.3 will be dropped.
+You will continue to be able to use your last installed version of msgfmt - indefinitely - but later updates will rely - in a non-backwards-compatible manner - on featuers provided by Meteor 1.3.
+This co-incides with MDG's roadmap to deprecate Atmosphere and move all core Meteor packages to npm.

+New versions will still be on Atmosphere for some time to come, since we are heavily coupled to the Meteor build system for a lot of our "magic".
+But we'd like to start using ES6+ features and gradually prepare the code for a possible generic npm release in the long term.

 ## v2 pre-release

 **THIS IS AN IN-DEVELOPMENT RELEASE.
 YOU SHOULD NOT BE USING IT UNLESS YOU KNOW